core-java-samples/pagination-pageable-sample/README.md

-# Pagination Pattern — Sample
+# Pagination — Sample

-A minimal demonstration of pagination abstraction in Java + Spring Boot.
+A minimal demonstration of offset-based pagination in Java.

 ## What It Demonstrates